 2. If you doubt your ability to say no, you have no business attending

-If there’s even a glimmer of a doubt that you’ll resist the sales pitch, you have no business going to a time share presentation at all.
-Want to buy a time share and have a plan for where that $30,000 will come from, that’s one thing but if you don’t want to buy and fear you’ll fall prey to a fantastic sales pitch, just skip it.
+If there's even a glimmer of doubt that you'll resist the sales pitch, you have no business attending a time share presentation.
+Want to buy a time share and have a plan for where that $30,000 will come from?
+That's one thing, but if you don't want to buy and fear falling prey to a fantastic sales pitch, skip it.

 A time share is (practically) forever.
 Despite what you might be told, it's almost impossible to get out of one once you're in.

 Really look at what you're being offered and decide whether it's worth two-plus hours out of your vacation time.
 If it's a short vacation, do you want to forgo beach or pool time to endure a sales pitch for a $100 dinner?
 You'll have to decide how you want to use your vacation time.

 We once signed up for a presentation in exchange for a $200 resort credit because that gave us the money to do an activity that we'd decided was out of budget.
 We were confident in our ability not to buy.

 Plus, we were on a longer stay, and we didn't have plans for the time block we were offered for the time share sales pitch.
 We decided that what was being offered was worth our time and that we had the time on our vacation to spare.